 The treatment of metabolic syndrome involves:

-or other weight loss surgery may be helpful to treat metabolic syndrome.
+or other weight loss surgery may be helpful to treat metabolic syndrome if obesity is severe.
 Talk to your doctor to learn if this is an option for you.

 To reduce your chances of metabolic syndrome, take these steps: